Soups, Sides, and Salads

 Prepare the roux for the cheese sauce

-In a saucepan, melt the butter over medium heat.
+In a medium saucepan, melt the butter over medium heat.
 Add the garlic and cook for 1 minute.
 Next, stir in the flour and whisk to combine, mixing until fully incorporated.
 Add the heavy cream to the pan about ½ cup at a time, whisking continuously until thickened before adding more cream.

 Once all of the heavy cream has been added, mix in the garlic powder, onion powder, salt, black pepper, and thyme leaves.